 A patent application is not just about filling in forms; it’s about articulating your innovation with precision.
 Ensure that you:

-• Describe the Innovation: Use clear language, diagrams, and mock-ups to explain your design or technology.
+• Describe the Innovation: Use clear language, drawings, and mock-ups to explain your design or technology.

 • Highlight the Novelty: Clearly point out what makes your innovation stand out from existing solutions.